Ike (Fire Emblem): Appearances

 Ike is the primary protagonist of Fire Emblem: Path of Radiance, the plot of which centers around his efforts to repel an invasion and avenge the murder of his father.
 He also serves as one of the two main protagonists of Fire Emblem: Radiant Dawn, where he battles the forces of a corrupt goddess.
 He is also featured as a bonus character in Fire Emblem Fates and Code Name S.T.E.A.M., both of which make him playable upon the player linking their Amiibo with the game.
 He is also a playable character in Fire Emblem Heroes, being available in five variations based on his appearances in Path of Radiance and Radiant Dawn.
 Ike later reappears in Fire Emblem Engage as an Emblem.

 Outside of the Fire Emblem series, Ike was also included in a number of other Nintendo related games, including the Super Smash Bros. series.
 Ike was a playable character in Nintendo's 2008 cross-over fighting game Super Smash Bros.
 Brawl as part of the game's core fighting cast.
 One of his special moves in the game is "Aether", which is a unique skill in Path of Radiance that only he can learn.
 He uses the weapon Ragnell, a two handed-sword which he wields with one hand.
-He later appeared in the follow up title, 2014's Super Smash Bros. for Nintendo 3DS and Wii U. Coinciding with the game's release, Ike received an amiibo figure.
+In Super Smash Bros.
+Ultimate, this also appears as his final smash, "Mega Aether".He later appeared in the follow-up title, 2014's Super Smash Bros. for Nintendo 3DS and Wii U. Coinciding with the game's release, Ike received an amiibo figure.
 He once again appeared in 2018's Super Smash Bros.
 Ultimate, where players can choose between his appearances from Path of Radiance and Radiant Dawn.